markheckmann/OpenRepGrid.app/README.md

 ### Introduction

-OpenRepGrid.app is a graphical user interface for the [OpenRepGrid R package](http://docu.openrepgrid.org/).
+OpenRepGrid.app is a graphical user interface for the [OpenRepGrid R package](http://docu.openrepgrid.org/) which runs in a browser.
 The package is build to make the functionality of OpenRepGrid available to repertory grid users who do not have a technical or coding background.
 Hence, for using the app it is not necessary to know the R language.